 Create Leverage by Creating a Plan

-So if you are committed to working the week between the holidays, what can you do to make it effective?
+If you are committed to working the week between the holidays, what can you do to make it effective?

 First, acknowledge that the week is going to be a little different.
 Many of your colleagues and customers are on holiday and your energy level might be different because of the shortened week and the longer weekends (and some pre-holiday preparation burnout).